slateci/slateci.github.io/_posts/2021-06-08-grnoc-telegraf-monitoring.md

 ### GlobalNOC Database Configuration

 Navigate to the `grnocOutput` section.
-First, make sure that the `enabled` flag is set to true.
-Next, to push to GlobalNOC's databases, credentials must be obtained.
+To push to GlobalNOC's databases, credentials must be obtained.

 Contact GlobalNOC to obtain these credentials.
 <!-- todo: add more information about getting credentials -->